Make the Diagnosis: Urinary Tract Infection, Women

 A 24-year-old healthy woman calls her primary care physician, complaining of a burning pain when urinating and increased urinary frequency for several hours.
 She has had 2 previous urinary tract infections (UTIs), and this episode seems “just like the other ones.”
 She is sexually active with 1 partner and uses a condom with spermicide.
 She denies fever, back pain, nausea, vomiting, vaginal discharge, and hematuria.

 A 20-year-old woman presents to your office, complaining of urinary frequency, burning on urination, and vaginal discharge.
-She has had occasional fevers ...
+She has had occasional fevers and chills ...